List of Anita Blake: Vampire Hunter characters: Red Woman's Husband

 Another centuries-old vampire who believed he was a god, he was ultimately behind the mutilation murders and victims, although his servants may have been the actual perpetrators.
 He wanted to use Anita as a sacrifice, thinking that her mortality would make him immortal and yet mortal.
 So he could sacrifice himself to awaken the other gods.
 "Red Woman" is the name of the Aztec goddess of blood, in the Anitaverse.
 Itzpapalotl had some hand in Anita's defeat of him, because after Anita had a taste of her power, she was less affected by him.

 Diego

-One of the original Spanish conquerors of the Aztecs, Diego was one of twelve men who raped four priestesses five hundred years ago, and is still being punished by Itzpapalotl for it.
-Itzpapalotl made the twelve men into vampires and has exacted "justice" on them for as long as they had survived; Diego is one of the last three remaining.
-Diego was to show Anita how "a god feeds;" however, he refused to take the blood offering from an intimate place, and so he was beaten by the four priestesses, also turned vampiric by Itzpapalotl.
+One of the original Spanish conquerors of the Aztecs, Diego was one of twelve men who raped four priestesses five hundred years ago (and is still being punished by Itzpapalotl for that crime).
+Itzpapalotl turned the twelve men into vampires and has exacted "justice" on them for as long as they have survived; and Diego is one of the last three remaining.
+Diego intended to show Anita the manner in which "a god feeds".
+However, he refused to take the blood offering from an intimate place, and so Diego was beaten by the four priestesses (also turned into vampires by Itzpapalotl).